stipsan/react-spring-bottom-sheet/README.md

 ![Logo with the text Accessible, Delightful and Performant](https://react-spring-bottom-sheet.cocody.dev/readme.svg)

-**react-spring-bottom-sheet** is built on top of **react-spring** and **react-use-gesture**.
-It busts the myth that accessibility and supporting keyboard navigation and screen readers are allegedly at odds with delightful, beautiful and highly animated UIs.
-Every animation and transition is implemented using CSS custom properties instead of manipulating them directly, allowing complete control over the experience from CSS alone.
+**react-spring-bottom-sheet** is built on top of **[react-spring]** and **[react-use-gesture]**.
+It busts the myth that accessibility and supporting keyboard navigation and screen readers are allegedly at odds with delightful, beautiful, and highly animated UIs.
+Every animation and transition use CSS custom properties instead of manipulating them directly, allowing complete control over the experience from CSS alone.

 # Install